Copy and paste the below script into your own website or blog to embed this book.

 Later, we will consider some institutional causes of Congress’s dysfunction, including excessive use of the filibuster and unwillingness to vote on controversial issues.
 But the main culprit behind our broken government isn’t the 535 members who serve in Washington; it’s the public to whom the members respond.
 We are the culprits when we are so intent on getting our way and so certain of our ideology that we really don’t want a structure where others are heard and differences are resolved, and we let our politicians know it.
 It is to us as citizens and to our intransigence that religion most powerfully speaks.

 An obvious question is: Whose religion do I mean when discussing religion and politics?
 I am a Christian, and many of my references will perhaps have more meaning to Christian readers than to others.
 But my basic thoughts about the transcendence of God over politics, the centrality of the Love Commandment, and the role of religion in connecting us with one another are not uniquely Christian.
 Indeed, in my experience some of the people who have done the best job of living out the principles I suggest are Jews.
 So I hope that my own effort to work out the relevance of faith to politics will be helpful to citizens of different faiths as well as competing politics.

 John Danforth graduated from Princeton University, Yale Divinity School, and Yale Law School.He practiced law in New York City and St. Louis before serving as attorney general of Missouri, United States senator from Missouri, and United States representative to the United Nations.
 An ordained Episcopal priest, he is the author of Faith and Politics and Resurrection: The Confirmation of Clarence Thomas.
-He lives in St. Louis.
+He is a partner in the law firm of Dowd Bennett LLP lives in St. Louis.